15 Secret Signs You’re Actually Really Insecure

 Do you always put yourself last and never advocate for your own interests?
 If you always let someone else decide where to eat and what movie to see, it's a sign that you're insecure—and it may not seem like a big deal until it comes to life decisions, such as which house to buy, whose career you'll relocate for, and whether or not to have kids.

-“Someone who is anxious, or who might have a history of psychological trauma, can present their insecurity via people pleasing,” says Dr. Freeman.
-People pleasers may also wind up making bad decisions because they won’t stand up for themselves even in dicey or dangerous situations.
-“Insecure people go along with the crowd instead of standing their ground because they don’t feel strong enough to say what they think or to weather pushback,” says Masini.
-Do you think you’re a people pleaser?
-If so, here are the 12 tips you need for setting healthy boundaries.
+"Someone who is anxious, or who might have a history of psychological trauma, can present their insecurity via people pleasing," says Dr. Freeman.
+People pleasers may also wind up making bad decisions because they won't stand up for themselves even in dicey or dangerous situations.
+"Insecure people go along with the crowd instead of standing their ground because they don't feel strong enough to say what they think or to weather pushback," says Masini.
+Do you think you're a people pleaser?
+If so, these 12 tips you need for setting healthy boundaries might help you.

 You're an arrogant you-know-what